biolink/biolink-model/docs/increases_synthesis_of.md

-# Slot: increases synthesis of
+# Type: increases synthesis of

 holds between two molecular entities where the action or effect of one increases the rate of chemical synthesis of the other

 URI: [biolink:increases_synthesis_of](https://w3id.org/biolink/vocab/increases_synthesis_of)

 ## Domain and Range